aloishockenschlohe/dpm86_power_supply/README.md

 ## Be aware!

 1. The power supply has to be set to "simple protocol".
-Pleasecheck the manual.
+Please check the manual.
 2. You have to place the file 'basic_functions' in the same directory.
 3. Check the variable 'tty' to choose the right ttyUSB-device.
 4. This script comes along with no warranty at all.
 You have been warned.